Why Offrly publishes accuracy in the open

 Are there any internal accuracy claims Offrly makes that aren't published?

-No. The figures on /accuracy-report are the only public accuracy claim Offrly makes.
+No. The figures on /accuracy-report and /benchmark are the only public accuracy claims Offrly makes.
 We don't cite model internals, proprietary benchmarks or cherry-picked cases.